Anthony Lopes

 He came through the youth ranks at Lyon, being called to the first team in 2011 and making his debut the following year.
-A one-club man, he made over 400 appearances for the club, including the Coupe de la Ligue finals of 2014 and 2020.
+He made 489 appearances for the club, including the Coupe de la Ligue finals of 2014 and 2020.

-Born in France, Lopes represents Portugal internationally, totalling 36 caps at youth level including 11 for the under-21 team.
+Born in France, Lopes represented Portugal internationally, totalling 36 caps at youth level including 11 for the under-21 team.
 He made his senior debut for the country in March 2015, and was chosen for Euro 2016, the 2018 World Cup and Euro 2020.

 Club career

+Lyon

 Born in Givors in metropolitan Lyon to Portuguese parents, Lopes joined local Lyon's youth system at the age of 9.
 He was promoted to the first team for the 2012–13 season, acting as third choice behind Rémy Vercoutre and Mathieu Valverde.
 His first match as a professional took place on 31 October 2012, in a 3–1 away loss against Nice in the Coupe de la Ligue.
 On 6 December he first appeared in the UEFA Europa League, in a 2–0 home win over Hapoel Ironi Kiryat Shmona that allowed the team to advance unbeaten into the knockout stages.

 Lopes' maiden appearance in Ligue 1 took place on 28 April 2013, in a 1–1 home draw against Saint-Étienne in the Derby du Rhône where he made an early close-range save from Pierre-Emerick Aubameyang, later conceding the first goal from a Kurt Zouma header.
 This was the first of five league matches he played for the main squad at the end of the campaign, ending with a 2–0 home defeat of Rennes which saw Lyon finishing in third place and qualifying for the UEFA Champions League.

 After Vercourtre went down with an injury, Lopes became the starter and retained his position after the former's recovery, even though he would also be afflicted by a double vertebra fracture in early November 2013.
 He featured in their run to the domestic League Cup final, where they lost 2–1 to Paris Saint-Germain in the decisive match at the Stade de France on 19 April 2014.